Churchill Versus the Media

 How extremely repugnant and shameful!
 This is how quintessentially passive Britain (and America) had become in the 1930s.
-And the media led the way!
+The media led the way.

 There should have been a massive changing and turning from such dangerous thinking after World War ii.
 But it is far worse today, and we are going to pay an unparalleled penalty for refusing to seek the truth!

 We should start the process by learning from history.

 “Hitler, deciding that Europe needed more reassurance, summoned the Reichstag on May 21 and delivered another Friedensrede, declaring that Germany would never dream of threatening other countries, that the Reich ‘has solemnly recognized and guaranteed France her frontiers,’ including the renunciation of ‘all claims to Alsace-Lorraine,’ and—at a time when Nazi Strassenkämpfer were storming through the streets of Vienna, clubbing Austrian pedestrians who had failed to greet them with the stiff-armed Hitlergruss—that ‘Germany neither intends nor wishes to interfere in the internal affairs of Austria, to annex Austria, or to conclude an Anschluss.’
 [One of the first and most alarming statements Hitler made in Mein Kampf was that Austria would be forced into the Reich.]

 “In London the Times rejoiced.
 The Führer’s speech was ‘reasonable, straightforward and comprehensive.
 No one who reads it with an impartial mind can doubt that the points of policy laid down by Herr Hitler may fairly constitute the basis of a complete settlement with Germany—a free, equal and strong Germany instead of the prostrate Germany upon whom peace was imposed 16 years ago’” (ibid.).